2015-02-07 14:58:41 • ID: 1217

 The basin was filled by alternating bands of fine, level-bedded gray-green clay and coarser sandy sediments, which Pickering named „Isimila beds'“.

-The depth of the sediments is more than 18 m, and the excavators estimated them to have accumulated over a „few thousand years at most'“ (Howell 1961; Howell et al. 1962).
+The depth of the sediments is more than 18 m, and the excavators initially estimated them to have accumulated over a „few thousand years at most'“ (Howell 1961; Howell et al. 1962).
+This opinion was clearly falsified recently (Blackwell et al. 2023).

 It is still worth while to read the passages of Binfords "Bones: Ancient Men and Modern Myths" about the problems reconstructing ancient landscapes at the Isimila site.
-The short duration of the Isimila bed’s sedimentation process, estimated to be a few thousand years, should be emphasized (Howell et al. 1962), although Hansen and Keller (1971) have questioned this interpretation.
+The short duration of the Isimila bed’s sedimentation process, estimated to be a few thousand years, should be emphasized but is now outdated.

 One of the primary reasons for renewed interest for Isimila is the unique artefact record for a site outside the Rift Valley system present in both primary and secondary contexts consisting of thousands of handaxes - including enigmatic giant handaxes, like the one shown here.